Penne alla vodka

-Penne alla vodka (/it/) is a pasta dish of penne in vodka sauce: a tomato and cream sauce with some vodka, and sometimes small meats and vegetables such as sausage, pancetta or peas.
-Sometimes other pasta shapes are used.
+Penne alla vodka (/it/) is a pasta dish of penne in a tomato and cream sauce with vodka, and usually hot pepper flakes, garlic, and pancetta.
 The vodka emulsifies the sauce and enhances flavor.
-While most of the alcohol evaporates during cooking, a very small amount may remain.
-The final dish contains minimal alcohol.
-It is usually topped with grated Parmesan cheese in amount as desired, as with ground pepper.
+It is usually topped with grated Parmesan or Pecorino romano cheese and black pepper.

-The recipe became very popular in Italy and in the United States around the 1980s, when hungry people would eat it after a night at the disco.
-Penne alla vodka remains popular in Italian-American cuisine.
+The dish became popular in Italy and in the United States around the 1980s, as a late-night dish following evenings at the disco.
+It remains popular in Italian-American cuisine.